Brecon: Mum killer failed by mental health team say family

 - Published

-Family of man who killed his mum have said they were failed by the mental health service.
+A man with paranoid schizophrenia who killed his mum was failed by mental health services, his family has said.

 John Anderson Griffiths, 58, stabbed Margaret Joyce Griffiths, 87, at her Powys home on 27 August 2022.